SpaceManNate/KIRC_Software/KIRC_FltCmp_v0.1/README.txt

 *2/7/2014: Added support for 4 channel PWM input reading, fixed the CLOCK issue.

 *2/12/2014: Added Roll, Pitch motor control.
 Still need PID support.

+*2/14/2014: Cleaned up code, got rid of the logging functions, as they are not necessary for the final project

 /*
  * Copyright (c) 2013, Texas Instruments Incorporated